 Why are dark skies important to human health, happiness and creativity?

-Natalie Marr is a PHD researcher exploring Dark Sky spaces, designated areas in which light pollution is reduced for the protection and preservation of the night sky – with a focus on Galloway Forest Park in particular.
+Natalie Marr is a Glasgow-based artist who is currently carrying out PHD research into Dark Sky spaces, designated areas in which light pollution is reduced for the protection and preservation of the night sky – with a focus on Galloway Forest Park in particular.
 She is interested in sensory experiences of darkness and how encounters with Dark Sky spaces may cultivate a greater sense of global interrelatedness, responsibility, and care.